Papaya (1 piece) and Boiled Egg (1 Large)

 How to consume Boiled Egg, Papaya without glucose spikes

-Incorporate a small portion of healthy fats, such as avocado or a handful of almonds, to help stabilize blood sugar levels.
+Incorporate a small amount of avocado or a handful of nuts, like almonds or walnuts, to your meal to help stabilize blood sugar levels.

 Stay Hydrated

-Drink a glass of water before your meal, as staying hydrated can assist in the digestion and absorption process.
+Drink plenty of water before and during your meal, as it can aid in digestion and help manage blood sugar levels.

 Find Glucose response for your favourite foods